Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Cache
-     - Automated system that collects items from remote servers to serve closer and more efficiently to a given population of users.
+     - An automated system that collects items from remote servers to serve closer and more efficiently to a given population of users.
 Often populated by robots or modern browsers.

-       Note: Publishers take steps to prevent local caching of their content, i.e. including appropriate headers on their site to restrict caching.
+       Note: Publishers take steps to prevent local caching of their content, i.e. including appropriate response headers on their site to restrict caching.
      -

    * - Central Index